GlobalDigitalLibraryio/gdl-developer/content/index.md

 </gridheader>

-The source code for the GDL platform is released under an open sources license and is available on GitHub.
+The source code for the GDL platform is released under an open source license and is available on GitHub.

 <button href="https://github.com/GlobalDigitalLibraryio">GitHub</button>